Mendo Madness 2025

 There were 11 of us and we were on the water at 10:20.
 What makes this paddle fun is following the meandering river through the coastal forest and passing houseboats that have untold stories to tell.
 There are also plenty of pilings and remnants from logging days.
 Along about noon it was time to find a landing spot for lunch.

 Three paddlers opted to land early at a convenient spot on the bank.
 The rest of us paddled on until we found the waterway blocked by a downed tree.
-With no convenient spot to land we paddled back down the river to join the fellow paddlers that had stopped earlier.
+With no convenient spot to land we paddled back down the river to join our fellow paddlers who had stopped earlier.

 Mendo Madness